Python on Cori KNL¶

 The above issues (and others) should give Python developers pause.
-Python is a powerful language for productive programming in the sciences and data analysis.
-Users of Python at NERSC may need to consider the following, assuming that switching from Python to another language is not (yet) feasible:
+Python is a powerful language for productive programming in the sciences and data analysis, but this increased productivity often comes at the price of decreased performance.

+This doesn't mean that you should abandon Python.
+It does however mean that you will need to work to obtain performance on future architectures like KNL.
 Below we discuss tools, techniques, and skills that Python developers can adopt or learn that may help them migrate code to Cori KNL.
-As we learn more about what the issues are with Python on KNL, workarounds, and solutions, we will add to this page.
 Much of the information presented here comes from our input from the Intel Python team and from work done in the NESAP for Data program.

-As documented elsewhere NERSC provides software modules for Anaconda Python, including both Python 2 and Python 3.
+As documented here NERSC provides software modules for Anaconda Python, including both Python 2 (until Jan 1 2020) and Python 3.
 The Anaconda Python distribution includes a number of optimized libraries that leverage Intel's expertise, particularly the Intel Math Kernel Library (MKL).
-These libraries include numpy, scipy, numexpr, etc. Most importantly these libraries are threaded and include vector optimizations critical for maximum performance on KNL.
+These libraries include numpy, scipy, numba, etc. Most importantly these libraries are threaded and include vector optimizations critical for maximum performance on KNL.

 The Intel Python Distribution provides the above MKL optimizations but in addition provides TBB (Thread Building Blocks library) and interfaces to the DAAL (Data Analytics Acceleration Layer).
-TBB in particular enables users to compose threads across threaded library calls and avoid thread oversubscription (see this blog post); with particular emphasis on DASK and Joblib.
+TBB in particular enables users to compose threads across threaded library calls and avoid thread oversubscription.

-Users can try the Intel Distribution for Python through a conda environment even!
-This post provides more details, but at NERSC one can use the following procedure:
+Users can try the Intel Distribution for Python through a conda environment.
+At NERSC you can use the following procedure:

 module load python/2.7-anaconda-2019.07 conda create -n idp -c intel intelpython2_core python=2 source activate idp